What is coolant analysis?

 Yes, water in all parts of the country is different.
 The reaction of water to heat in an engine will be determined by the contaminants that the Antifreeze and Supplemental Coolant Additives can correct in the source water.

-POLARIS Laboratories® recommends every 500 hours or 3 months for Level I or Level II analysis and every 1000 hours or 6 months for Level III analysis.
+POLARIS Laboratories® recommends every 500 hours or 3 months for basic analysis and every 1000 hours or 6 months for advanced analysis.
 Education and training are key to understanding cooling system preventive maintenance and coolant analysis.

 Why spend the money on coolant analysis if I change my coolant every couple of years anyway?